 Exhibit 8.10 shows the resulting chart and control limit.
 This exhibit shows that several points in the pre-intervention period fall above the control limit.
 Therefore, there is a statistically significant difference between the two periods: the pre-intervention period has more consecutive missed exercise days.
 The person can thus conclude that the process changed led to improved pattern of exercising.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; render in gray scale.
+Make red line dashes, and label UCL.
+Make blue line solid black.
+Axis labels should be in rom, not bold.
+Eliminate the outside border this image appears to have.
+Eliminate gray background (make transparent).]

 Exhibit 8.10 Control Chart for Time to Complaints